-Winners Lane
+Winners Lane Padel

-Rules of Winners Lane
+Winners Lane padel rules

-Winners Lane follows normal padel rules but adds a climb-the-courts twist.
-These are the rules of Winners Lane:
+Winners Lane follows normal padel rules but adds the climb-the-courts, King of the Court twist.
+These are the rules of Winners Lane padel:

-• The winning team moves up one lane and changes partners; the losing team moves down one lane and also switches partners.
+• Win and you move up one lane and swap partners; lose and you drop down one lane and also switch partners.

 • A team that wins on the Winners Lane stays on it but is split up, partnering the challengers who won their way up from the lane below.